Roadside Assistance Flat Tire Solutions

 Why Don’t I Have a Spare Tire?

 Roadside assistance flat tire tips enlighten us that automakers choose not to put a spare tire on their current cars to enhance fuel efficiency.
-The absence of a spare tire decreases the total vehicle weight, lowering the amount of gasoline consumed while driving.
+The absence of a spare tire decreases the total vehicle weight, lowering the gasoline consumed while driving.

 How Far Can You Drive on a Flat Tire?